Nearest Neighbor Dirichlet Mixtures: Simulation Experiments

-In the top panel of Figure \ref{fig:time_mvt}, we plot the average of the logarithm of the run times of each approach for $10$ independent replications.
-The corresponding average $\mathcal{L}_1$ error of the two methods is also included in the bottom panel of Figure \ref{fig:time_mvt}.
-The NN-DM is at least an order of magnitude faster than DP-MC.
-The time saved becomes more pronounced in the multivariate case, where for sample size $1500$ the NN-DM is $\sim 15$ times faster.
+In Figure \ref{fig:time_mvt}, the NN-DM is at least an order of magnitude faster than DP-MC.
+The time saved becomes more pronounced in the multivariate case, where for sample size $1500$ the NN-DM is $\sim 50$ times faster.
 The gain in computing time does not come at the cost of accuracy as can be seen from the right panel; the proposed method maintains the same order of $\mathcal{L}_1$ error as the DP-MC in the univariate case and often outperforms the DP-MC in the multivariate case.
 We did not implement the Monte Carlo sampler for the proposed algorithm in parallel, but such a modification would substantially improve runtime.
-Bypassing cross-validation and choosing default hyperparameters instead as outlined in Section \ref{sec:CV}, NN-DM took $7.7$ seconds and $28.4$ seconds when $p=1$ and $p=4$, respectively, with sample size $n = 1500$.
-In the same scenario, DP-MC took $291.3$ seconds and $1504.4$ seconds for $p=1$ and $p=4$, respectively.
-Thus the NN-DM with default hyperparameters is about $38$ times faster when $p=1$ and about $53$ times faster when $p=4$.
+Bypassing cross-validation and choosing default hyperparameters instead as outlined in Section \ref{sec:CV}, NN-DM took $3.3$ seconds and $16.4$ seconds when $p=1$ and $p=4$, respectively, with sample size $n = 1500$.
+In the same scenario, DP-MC took $99.4$ seconds and $1618.1$ seconds for $p=1$ and $p=4$, respectively.
+Thus the NN-DM with default hyperparameters is about $30$ times faster when $p=1$ and almost $100$ times faster when $p=4$.